Late folk songwriter Papa George to be honoured at virtual patois concert - Trinidad and Tobago Newsday

 "We are very grateful that Papa George is being honoured.
 It's unfortunate that he left us with so much life, even at his age.
 Nonetheless, we know that his contribution to the country was one of great significance and have impacted the lives of many in his community."

-The concert will feature folk groups and artistes to entertain the virtual audience with drumming, singing, dancing, poetry and a comedic piece by Paul Keens-Douglas.
+The concert will feature folk groups and artistes to entertain the virtual audience with drumming, singing, dancing, poetry and a comedic piece.

 Mora-Foderingham said although the concert has to be "scaled down" this year owing to covid19, she still anticipates a great show.